bengtmartensson/IrpTransmogrifier/README.md

         Options:
           -c, --commands
             Also list the commands if the remotes.
             Default: false
           --describe
             Print a possibly longer documentation for the present command.
-          -h, -?, --help
-            Print help for this command.

-    convertconfig      Convert an IrpProtocols.ini-file to an
-            IrpProtocols.xml, or vice versa.
-      Usage: convertconfig [options]
-        Options:
-          -c, --check
-            Check that the protocols in the input file are alphabetically ordered.
-            Default: false
-          --describe
-            Print a possibly longer documentation for the present command.